 I shift some bags in my hand to take it and stuff it in my pocket without looking.
 “Okay, I will.”

 She headed over to another building that appeared to be attached to the giant arch.
-After she left, I waited in line for what appeared like hours.
+After she left, I waited in line for what felt like hours.
 No one else seems to want to have any type of conversation.
-Lucky for me I was a patient person.
-Leo always said I was the calmer one of the two.
-For example, I began to recall one night when he had planned a big date night for us and the weather in Ann Arbor made it impossible for us.
-Leo was so upset.
+Luckily for me I was a patient person.
+Leo always said I was the calmer of us.
+For example, one night when he had planned a big date night for us and the weather in Ann Arbor made it impossible for us, Leo was so upset.
 He wouldn’t stop apologizing.
 “Mia, I am sorry.
 I really wanted to take you out to the new Italian place in Lansing.”

-I clearly remembered what I said to him that night.
+I clearly remember what I said to him that night.
 “Leo, it’s okay.
 You can take me another night.
 Let’s just enjoy the lovely picnic I planned indoors for us.”